-PTY 620: Clinical Applications: Adult Neuromuscular System
+PTY 620 : Integrated Clinical Education II

-This part-time clinical education experience is concurrent with PTY 616 Adult Neuromuscular System.
 This part time clinical education component gives the students an opportunity to apply their didactic material and to interact with patients in a nursing home, rehabilitation center or hospital.
 Practice of examination, evaluation, goal setting, documentation and application of physical therapy interventions appropriate to the student's skill level are carried out under the supervision of a licensed physical therapist.
 Students are expected to practice in a safe, professional, ethical manner with adherence to legal practice standards.
 Students are responsible for their own transportation to and from the assigned clinical facility.
 This course is open only to students enrolled in the entry level DPT program.
-Students must be enrolled in PTY-616 and PTY-616 Lab